Exercise 8: Bayesian regression

 ## Initializing model

-res_albi_fixed_thin <- coda.samples(model = albi_fixed_jags, variable.names = c("beta0",
+res_albi_fixed_thin <- coda.samples(model = albi_fixed_jags,

-"beta1", "sigma"), n.iter = 10000, thin = 10)
+n.iter = 10000, thin = 10)

-res_albi_fixed_thin <- window(res_albi_fixed_thin, start = 5001)
+res_albi_fixed_thin <- window(res_albi_fixed_thin, start=5001)

 effectiveSize(res_albi_fixed_thin)